jbampton/eclipse-cheatsheets-to-dita-to-pdf/README.md

 If you have not already done so, click on the "Workspace" button so that you can view the project.

-You must add the JAR files from SaxonHE and DITA-OT to Ant inside Eclipse.
+You must add the JAR files from DITA-OT to Ant inside Eclipse.

 Go to Eclipse -> Preferences